-For the most part, side effects of stimulant medication are dose-dependent, mild to moderate in severity, and diminish with alteration of medication dose or timing.
+For the most part, adverse effects of stimulants are dose-dependent, mild to moderate in severity, and diminish with alteration of medication dose or timing.
 They commonly subside spontaneously during the first one to two weeks of treatment.
 Nonetheless, the majority of children treated with stimulants do experience some adverse effects, and these adverse effects are often the reason stimulant treatment is discontinued.
+12,113

-In a double-blind study, investigators found that, based on parent assessment, only two side effects were more prevalent after initiation of stimulants than before the start of treatment - insomnia (dextroamphetamine) and poor appetite (dextroamphetamine and MPH).
-These investigators also found that the severity of several side effects (insomnia, irritability, crying, anxiousness, sadness/unhappiness, and nightmares) was higher on dextroamphetamine than on MPH; there were no side effects with higher severity on MPH than on dextroamphetamine.
+In a double-blind study, investigators found that based on parent assessment, only two adverse effects were more prevalent after initiation of stimulants than prior to initiation.
+These were insomnia (dextroamphetamine) and poor appetite (dextroamphetamine and MPH).
+Investigators also found that the severity of several adverse effects (insomnia, irritability, crying, anxiousness, sadness/unhappiness, and nightmares) was higher in dextroamphetamine than in MPH; there were no adverse effects with higher severity in MPH than in dextroamphetamine.

-The American Academy of Pediatrics has released a policy statement that states that side effects of stimulant medications are usually "mild and short lived" and that there is "no significant impairment of height attained" in adult life.
-These guidelines state that stimulants used for ADHD do not require routine "serologic, hematologic or electrocardiogram monitoring."
+The American Academy of Pediatrics has released a policy statement indicating that adverse effects of stimulant medications are usually "mild and short lived", and there is "no significant impairment of height attained" in adult life.
+The guidelines state that stimulants used for ADHD do not require routine "serologic, hematologic or electrocardiogram monitoring."115

 Most side effects associated with stimulants, such as decreased appetite, headaches, stomachaches, insomnia, nervousness and social withdrawal, can usually be managed by adjusting the dosage and/or timing of administration.
 For instance, administering stimulants with or after meals can reduce appetite suppression.
 Moving the last daily dose to an earlier time can reduce insomnia.
-In children on too high of a dosage or overly sensitive to the stimulants, these agents may cause them to be overfocused or appear dull or overly restricted.
-Lowering the dosage of medication or changing to a different medication can usually treat these effects.
+In children on too high of a dosage or overly sensitive to the stimulants, the agents may cause them to be over focused or appear dull or overly restricted.
+Lowering the dosage of medication or changing to a different medication can usually reduce the effects.